AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 ### Different Channel Attribution in [!DNL Marketing Channels]

-Adobe Advertising reports capture only paid media trafficked through Adobe Advertising (paid search for [!DNL Advertising Search] ads, and display for Advertising DSP ads), whereas [!DNL Marketing Channels] reports can track all digital channels.
+Adobe Advertising reports capture only paid media trafficked through Adobe Advertising (paid search for [!DNL Advertising Search, Social, & Commerce] ads, and display for Advertising DSP ads), whereas [!DNL Marketing Channels] reports can track all digital channels.
 This can lead to a discrepancy in the channel for which a conversion is attributed.

 For example, paid search and natural search channels often have a symbiotic relationship, in which each channel assists the other.
 The [!DNL Marketing Channels] report will attribute some conversions to natural search that Adobe Advertising won't because it doesn't track natural search.